ekeilty17/ekeilty17.github.io/README.md

-# Eric Keilty's Website
+# Eric Keilty's Personal Website

 This is the personal website of me, Eric Keilty.
 You can find it at [https://erickeilty.com/](https://erickeilty.com/).

+In a way, this website is for me more than anyone else.
+Here, I catalog all of the stuff I've done in my life, so that way I won't forget about them!
+I also host my blog, where I discuss various unrelated topics that interest me.
+I don't expect anyone will ever read it, but I personally find writing them enjoyable.

 ## Local Development